rsksmart/devportal/docs/02-developers/04-quickstart/ape.md

 ---
-section_position: 200
+section_position: 400
-sidebar_label: Getting Started with Ape
+sidebar_label: Using Ape
 title: Getting Started with Apeworx
 description: 'How to compile, deploy, and intereact with smart contracts with Ape on Rootstock'
-tags: [rsk, ape, apeworx, developers, developer tools, rootstock, testing, dApps, smart contracts]
+tags: [rsk, ape, apeworx, developers, developer tools, tRBTC, rootstock, testing, dApps, smart contracts]
 ---

-In this guide, we will learn about [Ape Framework](https://apeworx.io/framework/) and its benefits for smart contract development, how to setup your environment, create a Ape project and execute a deployment script.

 [Ape Framework](https://apeworx.io/framework/) is an easy-to-use Web3 development tool.
 Users can compile, test, and interact with smart contracts all in one command line session.
-With their [modular plugin system](https://github.com/ApeWorX/ape?tab=readme-ov-file#plugin-system), Ape supports multiple contract languages and chains.
+With its [modular plugin system](https://github.com/ApeWorX/ape?tab=readme-ov-file#plugin-system), Ape supports multiple contract languages and chains.

+In this guide, we will learn about the [Ape Framework](https://apeworx.io/framework/) and its benefits for smart contract development, how to setup your development environment, create a Ape project and execute a deployment script.

 ## Prerequisites
 To get started with Ape, ensure the following tools are installed:
 - Linux or macOS
 - Python 3.9 up to 3.12
 - Windows: Install Windows Subsystem Linux [(WSL](https://learn.microsoft.com/en-us/windows/wsl/install))
-- Check your python version in a terminal with python3 --version.
+- Check the python version in a terminal with python3 --version.

 ## Create a Ape project

-To start a new project with Ape, you have to install Ape and then create a new one:
+To start a new project with Ape, install Ape and then create a new one:

-1. Create a directory for your project
+1. Create a directory for the project
     ```bash
     mkdir ape && cd ape
     ```

+2. Install pipx

-2. In case you don't have [pipx](https://github.com/pypa/pipx) instelled, intall it
+> Only neccessary if you don't have [pipx](https://github.com/pypa/pipx) installed:
     ```bash
     python3 -m pip install --user pipx
     python3 -m pipx ensurepath